 6.7 The parties shall be entitled to list the other as its’ service provider or Client in marketing/promotional material, except for this right the Client shall have no right to use the Kantar’s name, trademarks, logos, or slogans without the prior written consent of the Kantar.

-7.4 Records Retention for Other Data.
-Records retention requirements for data other than Confidential Information are as follows: (i) Client data (primary records) will be held for a maximum of 12 months after which all data is systematically deleted, except if the Client has other records retention requirements; (ii) qualitative recruitment questionnaires will be held for 3 months after completion of recruitment; and (iii) secondary records will be held for 2 years after submission of final deliverables or 2 years after the completion of services set out in a Proposal.
+7.5 Records Retention for Other Data.
+Records retention requirements for data other than Confidential Information are as follows: (i) Client data (primary records) will be held for a maximum of 12 months after which all data is systematically deleted, except if the Client has other records retention requirements; and (ii) secondary records will be held for 2 years after submission of final deliverables or 2 years after the completion of services set out in a Proposal.

-7.5 Costs.
-A minimum fee of £50 (or equivalent in quoted currency will be charged for the retrieval of documents for projects completed more than 1 year prior to such request.
+7.6 Costs.
+A minimum fee of £50 (or equivalent in quoted currency) will be charged for the retrieval of documents for projects completed more than 1 year prior to such request.

 8.1 Neither party will be liable to the other party (or to any person or entity claiming through the other party) for any special, incidental, indirect, consequential, exemplary or punitive damages or any lost profits arising out of or in any manner connected with this Agreement or the subject matter hereof, regardless of the form of action and whether or not such party has been informed of or otherwise might have anticipated the possibility of such Damages.
 In no event shall Kantar’s aggregate liability arising out of or relating to this Agreement regardless of the basis (including breach of contract, tort (including negligence) or otherwise) on which a party is entitled to claim Damages from the other Party exceed the cumulative amount of payments received or due to Kantar from Client under the relevant Proposal in the twelve (12) month period immediately preceding the date upon which the cause of action first arose.
 The limitations of liability set forth in this Agreement shall not apply to Damages for any liability that cannot be limited or excluded by law.